Last updated: 051111

 "Like" is a preposition and can occur only before a noun or noun-phrase.
 "As" is a conjunction, and can introduce a subordinate clause:

-Rule: If you can't change "like" to "unlike" and still have a grammatical sentence, then you should probably use "as" or "the way"!
+Rule of Thumb: If you can't change "like" to "unlike" and still have a grammatical sentence, then you should probably use "as" (or "as though" or "as if") or "the way"!

-Finally, some students, in common with my grandfather in his day, use "as" to mean "because" in formal writing.
-The usage is not wrong (although it is often confusing), but it does not normally occur in spoken language at all any more, and it has never been particularly common even in writing.
+Finally, some students, in common with my grandfather in his day, use "as" to mean "because" in formal writing. ("He did not attend, as he was sick that day.")
+The usage is not wrong, but it is often confusing if the context allows it to mean mean either "because" or "while."
+Moreover, "as" meaning "because" does not normally occur in spoken language any more, and it has never been particularly common even in writing.
 When "as" is used to mean "because" more than once per termpaper, it becomes obtrusive.

 Compose & Comprise